LiliaFramework/Lilia/docs/docs/definitions/attribute.md

 #### `desc`

-Provide a concise description for the attribute.
+Concise description or lore text for the attribute.
+Defaults to the translation `L("noDesc")` when omitted.

 ```lua
 ATTRIBUTE.desc = "Determines physical power and carrying capacity."